protobufjs/protobuf.js/README.md

 const AwesomeMessage = awesomepackage.AwesomeMessage;
 ```

-JSON module output exports the reflection root.
-With `-w esm`, the root remains available as the default export and top-level schema symbols are emitted as named exports.
-Nested property access follows reflection's existing rule of exposing message, enum, service and namespace names that begin with an uppercase letter.
+JSON module output exports the reflection root and, with `-w esm`, also emits top-level named exports to align with static modules.
 Reflection bundles can be loaded with `protobufjs/light.js` because the `.proto` parser is not required.

 ### Static modules